kgisl/makesite/content/blog/2020-11-06-life-strategy.md

 		- the less sweeter it is, the better

 3. Maintain the discipline to follow through on your decisions
-	- death by a 1000 cuts
+	- Death by a 1000 cuts
 	- Goal by a 1000 hacks